Azure/AML-Kubernetes/docs/ASH/notebooks/README.md

 # Sample Notebooks

-After following the documents above, you can go through the sample notebooks linked below to get a better understanding of how the process works and the possibilities it can unlock:
+After following the setup documents, you can go through the sample notebooks linked below to get a better understanding of how the process works and the possibilities it can unlock:

 ## Notebooks